ukthanki/MIT_Transit_Data_Application/README.md

 9. Docker
 10. Maven

 In this project, we used the various skills we have learned to build a transit application that shows the position of buses along Route 1 for the Massachusetts Bay Transportation Authority (MBTA).
-The project was presented to us in a way that a majority of the base code was already provided to us and we had to fill in various sections with code.
+The project was presented in a way that a majority of the base code was already provided to us and we had to fill in various sections with code.

 You can learn more about the MBTA [here](https://www.mbta.com/).